Hard light vs soft light – when and how to use both types of lighting

 Like anything, the closer you are to it, the bigger it is.

+This changes the light from direct light to indirect light.
 Which leads to the second way to change hard light to soft light…

 Hard light vs soft light with natural light only